okTurtles/dnschain/docs/Security-Model.md

 *Difficulty*

-Generally extremely difficult to pull off because of the amount of time required, but it also depends on the blockchain being attacked.
+Generally extremely difficult to pull off because of the amount of time and resources required, but it also depends on the blockchain being attacked.

 *Thin Client Protocol Analysis*